dbt-labs/docs.getdbt.com/website/docs/tutorial/1a-setting-up-bigquery.md

 ## Introduction

-Add intro
+Welcome to getting started wtih dbt and BigQuery!
+This section of the tutorial will focus on getting Google BigQuery set up and connected to dbt Cloud.

 ## Prerequisites

-* Existing Cloud Provider account (AWS, GCP, Azure).
-* Permissions to create S3 bucket in your cloud provider account.
+Before jumping into this tutorial, make sure that you have access to **new or existing Google account**.
+This can be a personal or work account.
+We will be using this to set up BigQuery through Google Cloud Platform (GCP).

 ## Setting up

-If you have a Google Account, you can use BigQuery to create a project.

 <WistiaVideo id="668fnsit1t" paddingTweak="62.5%" />

+Before jumping into the steps below, login to your Google account.

 1. Go to the [BigQuery Console](https://console.cloud.google.com/bigquery)

-   1. If you don't have a Google Cloud Platform account you will be asked to create one.
+   - If you don't have a Google Cloud Platform account you will be asked to create one.

-   2. If you do have one (or multiple) it will likely log you into your oldest account.
+   - If you do have one (or multiple) it will likely log you into your oldest account.
 Check which Google account is being used by clicking your face in the top right corner.

 2. Create a new project for this tutorial

-   1. If you've just created a BigQuery account, you'll be prompted to create a new project straight away.
+   - If you've just created a BigQuery account, you'll be prompted to create a new project straight away.

-   2. If you already have an existing organization, you can select the project drop down in the header bar, and create a new project from there.
+   - If you already have an existing organization, you can select the project drop down in the header bar, and create a new project from there.
     <Lightbox src="/img/bigquery/project-dropdown.png" title="Bigquery Project Dropdown" />

-   3. Select NEW PROJECT
+   - Select NEW PROJECT
     <Lightbox src="/img/bigquery/new-project-creation.png" title="Bigquery New Project Creation" />

-   4. It will automatically populate with a project name, but you can change the name to something more relevant.
+   - It will automatically populate with a project name, but you can change the name to something more relevant.
 For example, dbt Learn - Bigquery Setup'.
 Click **Create**.

 ## Loading data